puppetlabs/Puppet.Dsc/.github/ISSUE_TEMPLATE/re-puppetize-request.md

 ---
 name: Re-Puppetize a DSC resource
 about: Use this issue to request Re-Puppetizing an existing Puppet DSC resource.
-title: "Re-Puppetize - [MODULE NAME]"
+title: Re-Puppetize - [MODULE NAME]
 labels: maintenance
-assignees: @puppetlabs/modules
+assignees: ''
 ---

 <!--